Navigating University Applications: A Step-by-Step Guide for

 7. Building a Strong Extracurricular Profile

-demonstrate leadership, initiative, and diverse interests.
-Your extracurricular profile helps
+and diverse interests.
+Your extracurricular profile helps paint a

 Extracurricular Development: